q-rz/enamel/README.md

 Our benchmark is also available as a Python library.
 Please see `demo.py` for an example usage of our library.

-**Notice:** DO NOT use multiple processes.
+**Notice:** DO NOT use multiple threads or processes in efficiency evaluation.
 That might negatively affect the efficiency results.

 ### Installation